-Company Questions to Ask in an Interview
+Questions to Ask an Interviewer about the Company

 The company being a good fit is just as important as liking the daily responsibilities of your job.
 Will you feel supported?
 Do your values align?
 Do you agree with their policies and treatment of employees?
 These are all important things to discover when you are thinking through questions to ask in an interview.

 Are you a good fit for this particular organization?
 Make sure you are comfortable with the culture and the dynamic of the company.